bor0/gidti/manuscript/chapter5.md

 ### 5.1.6.
 Interfaces and implementations

-Interfaces are defined using the `interface` keyword.
-This is equivalent to Haskell's `class` keyword.
-These interfaces are very similar to OOP's interfaces, in that they add constraints to functions that implement them.
+Interfaces are defined using the `interface` keyword, and they allow us to add constraints to functions that implement them[^ch5n2].
 As an example, we'll take a look at the `Eq` interface:

 ```
 interface Eq a where